hunterhug/marmot/README.md

 	log.Debugf("%#v", sp) // if you not set log as debug, it will not appear

+    // You must Clear it!
+If you want to POST Data by SetFormParm()/SetBData() again
-	sp.Clear() // after get the return data by post data, you can clear the data you fill
+	// After get the return data by post data, you can clear the data you fill sp.Clear()

 	//sp.ClearAll() // you can also want to clear all, include http header you set

-	// spider pool for concurrent, every Spider Object is serial as the browser. if you want collateral execution, use this. boss.Pool.Set("myfirstspider", sp)
+	// Spider pool for concurrent, every Spider Object is serial as the browser. if you want collateral execution, use this. boss.Pool.Set("myfirstspider", sp)
 	if poolspider, ok := boss.Pool.Get("myfirstspider"); ok {
 		go func() {